 National legislation provides for the possibility for third-country nationals residing regularly in Malta to access long-term residence.[1]
-The criteria are the same for all migrants: no special conditions are foreseen for beneficiaries of international protection.
+The criteria are the same for all migrants: no special conditions are foreseen for beneficiaries of international protection, except for the inclusion of half the time spent as an applicant for fulfilment of the duration requirement.

 To be able to apply for such permit, applicants must have to fulfil a list of requirements:[2]